muckelba/poracleWiki/operation/admincommands.md

 # apply *run commands across multiple channels*

-The apply command can be to issue commands against multiple channels, by ID or by name.
+The apply command is a [discord only](discord.md) can be to issue commands against multiple channels, by ID or by name.
-Remember `!userlist` will list your users and channels if you need to remember what's going on.
-You can use % wildcards for matching channel names.

-Use the | separator to indicate the end of the channel list and start of commands, and between commands.
-You need the spaces!

-`!apply 34455322334 234442223432 | track bulbasaur`

-`!apply %events | untrack everything | track fletchling iv95`

 # channel